ryansheehy0/Neo-C/possible_features.md

 - Integer division by zero throws an error.
 - Integer overflowing or underflowing throws an error.
 - `[]` indexing out of range.

+I have noticed that if I have longer and longer conversations with your AI it starts to slow down it's time to respond.
+My guess is that this is because it has to re-read all of the previous conversations.
+Would it be possible for the AI to continually be summarizing it's past conversations with me on its backend(not visible to the user), therefore when I continue to talk with it it doesn't have to re-read everything and can instead just re-read its own summary?